Introduction

 Networking

-Click to see a high-level network diagram dns
+Click here to see my high-level network diagram dns

 ☁️ Cloud Dependencies

 While most of my infrastructure and workloads are self-hosted I do rely upon the cloud for certain key parts of my setup.
-This saves me from having to worry about two things.
-(1) Dealing with chicken/egg scenarios and (2) services I critically need whether my cluster is online or not.
+This saves me from having to worry about three things.
+(1) Dealing with chicken/egg scenarios, (2) services I critically need whether my cluster is online or not and (3) The "hit by a bus factor" - what happens to critical apps (e.g. Email, Password Manager, Photos) that my family relies on when I no longer around.

-The alternative solution to these two problems would be to host a Kubernetes cluster in the cloud and deploy applications like HCVault, Vaultwarden, ntfy, and Gatus.
-However, maintaining another cluster and monitoring another group of workloads is a lot more time and effort than I am willing to put in.
+Alternative solutions to the first two of these problems would be to host a Kubernetes cluster in the cloud and deploy applications like HCVault, Vaultwarden, ntfy, and Gatus; however, maintaining another cluster and monitoring another group of workloads would be more work and probably be more or equal out to the same costs as described below.

 ServiceUseCost